InternetOfPeers/hedera-hbar-exchange-rate-oracle-analysis/README.md

 The Hedera HBAR Exchange Rate Oracle Analysis repo contains an interactive chart serving especially as data analysis and support for the discussion around the Hedera Improvement Proposal [HIP-1264: Dollar-denominated values](https://github.com/hiero-ledger/hiero-improvement-proposals/pull/1264).

-Or, you can just be here to play with the [live interactive chart](https://internetofpeers.org/hedera-hbar-exchange-rate-oracle-analysis/release/index.html).
+Or, you can just be here to play with the [live interactive chart](https://internetofpeers.org/hedera-hbar-exchange-rate-oracle-analysis/release).

 ## Update the data

 The interactive chart is a static HTML page.
 It contains a static compressed version of the CSV data, but you can paste new data and refresh the visualization.
 Data is managed and displayed in UTC format.

 The external references are the [chart.js](https://www.chartjs.org/) library and related plugins, plus the [pako](https://github.com/nodeca/pako) library for decompression.
+All libraries are minified and included in the `./src/contrib` folder.
 Compression is made via bash scripts during the data update process.

 The `update-chart.sh` script serves as a central point for updating the `index.html` page with fresh data.
 In particular the script: